zhoylman/drought-year-sensitivity/README.md

 This git repository contains:

   - [:file\_folder: R](R): R code for running the analyses in the manuscript, including code to reproduce the figures.
+Each script is labelled with a number indicating the correct order to run the scripts.
   - [:file\_folder: figs](figs): Plots and other
     illustrations from the publication
   - [:file\_folder: data](data): Data output from the analysis